aolteanu00/Online-Casino/README.md

     ```bash
     git clone https://github.com/Mabedin00/MAWD.git && cd MAWD
     ```
 2. Install python virtualenv if it has not been done so already.
-The virtual environment should be in the root directory of the project
     ```bash
     # For macOS and Linux
     python3 -m pip install --user virtualenv